-Big data analytics refers to the strategy of examining of large volumes of data, or big data.
+Big data analytics refers to the strategy of examining large volumes of data or big data.
 Big data Analysis is a set of techniques and technologies that need new forms of integration to reveal large hidden values from large datasets that are complex, diverse, and of a monolithic scale.
 This big data is accumulated from a wide variety of sources, including social networks, digital images, videos, sensors, and sales transaction records.
 The analytical findings can contribute to new revenue opportunities, more effective marketing, better customer service, improved operational efficiency, gain an edge over rivals organizations and other superior business decisions.

 Big data can be described by the following characteristics:Volume